Basics of Writing in Markdown

 ----------

 Paragraphs don’t require any special markup.
+Just leave an empty line between your paragraphs and any other block element.
 For example:

 Any text with no empty lines between will be joined into a paragraph.